RavenousLegs

 Ferry timings To Ross Island: 08:30, 09:30, 10:30, 12:30 and 14:30 hours (closed on Wednesdays)

-Return ferries are available at: 09:00, 10:00, 11:00, 13:00 and 15:00 hours
+Return ferries to Port Blair depart at: 09:00, 10:00, 11:00, 13:00 and 15:00 hours.

-Where to stay in Port Blair:
+Where to stay in Port Blair

 Picture